adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 fatal assertions in them.
 You'll get a compilation error if you try.
 A simple workaround is to transfer the entire body of the constructor or destructor to a private void-returning method.
-However, you should be aware that a fatal assertion failure in a constructor does not terminate the current test, as your intuition might suggest; it merely returns from the constructor early, possibly leaving your object in a partially-constructed state.
+However, you should be aware that a fatal assertion failure in a constructor does not terminate the current out, as your intuition might suggest; it merely returns from the constructor early, possibly leaving your object in a partially-constructed state.
 Likewise, a fatal assertion failure in a destructor may leave your object in a